camunda/blog.camunda.org/content/post/2015/10/camunda-posse-new-blog.md

 *Because a blog post ain't javadoc.*

-I tried to make the text of the posts as readable as possible.
-This means that
+I tried to make the text of the posts as readable as possible and took care to keep the layout quiet so it doen't disturbs the reading experience.

 ### Blockquotes